ashraf-minhaj/HushHub-Backend/README.md

         - [ ] run workflow by `pr-comment`

 - [ ] Cl fail email notification with details
-- [ ] Implement CD from `main` branch to both these envs
+- [ ] Implement CD from `main` branch to both the envs (dev, prod)
 - [ ] Implement a simple rollback job that we use the last successful image to do the deployment
 - [ ] Calculate disaster recovery time of the CI/CD
 - [ ] Notify on failed deployments with details in the email

 - [ ] Setup Production and Dev Environment servers
 - [ ] Scope of improvements
-- [ ]Bonus: Implement Integration Test on post deployment on real environment
+- [ ] Bonus: Implement Integration Test on post deployment on real environment

 ### Improvement scopes (future considerations)